facebook/prop-types/README.md

 If you use a bundler like Browserify or Webpack, don’t forget to [follow these instructions](https://facebook.github.io/react/docs/installation.html#development-and-production-versions) to correctly bundle your application in development or production mode.
 Otherwise you’ll ship unnecessary code to your users.

-## Usage

-Refer to the [React documentation](https://facebook.github.io/react/docs/typechecking-with-proptypes.html) for more information.

-## Migrating from React.PropTypes

-Check out [Migrating from React.PropTypes](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) for details on how to migrate to `prop-types` from `React.PropTypes`.